spm/spm/paper/paper.md

 - Support for MEG BIDS for specification of events, channels and fiducials [@westner2022unified].

-### Bayesian statistics

-- Parametric Empirical Bayes (PEB) [@friston2016bayesian] extends the Dynamic Causal Modelling (DCM) framework to include random effects modelling of neural connectivity parameters, enabling people to test hypotheses about the similarities and differences among research participants.

-- Bayesian model reduction (BMR) [@friston2018bayesian] enables statistical evidence to be rapidly scored for large numbers of competing models, where models differ only in their priors.

 ### OPMs

 A major recent innovation in neuroimaging is MEG using Optically Pumped Magnetometers (OPMs), which enable free movement of the head and body during neural recordings [@boto2018moving].
-This makes MEG available to new experimental paradigms (e.g., experiments involving free movement [@mellor2023real]), new body parts (e.g., the spinal cord [@spedden2024towards]) and new study populations who may not be amenable to traditional MEG (e.g., people with epilepsy [@mellor2024detection]).
+This makes MEG available to new experimental paradigms (e.g., experiments involving free movement [@mellor2023real]), new study populations who may not be amenable to traditional MEG (e.g., people with epilepsy [@mellor2024detection]) and recording of other biomagnetic fields (e.g., from the spinal cord [@spedden2024towards]).
 Developing analysis tools for OPM data is a major focus for SPM, with recently added features including:

 - File IO for all major OPM manufacturers (Quspin, Cerca, Mag4Health, Fieldline).
 - Methods to simulate arbitrary OPM arrays of differing densities and vector measurements.
 - OPM interference cancellation algorithms for low channel systems: Homogeneous Field Correction [@tierney2021modelling].
 - OPM interference cancellation algorithms for large channel systems: Adaptive Multipole Models [@tierney2024adaptive].

+### Bayesian statistics

+- Parametric Empirical Bayes (PEB) [@friston2016bayesian] extends the Dynamic Causal Modelling (DCM) framework to include random effects modelling of neural connectivity parameters, enabling people to test hypotheses about the similarities and differences among research participants.

+- Bayesian model reduction (BMR) [@friston2018bayesian] enables statistical evidence to be rapidly scored for large numbers of competing models, where models differ only in their priors.

+### Behavioural modelling

+In addition to neuroimaging analysis, SPM includes a suite of tools for behavioural modelling, including a comprehensive repository for computational neuroscience using the Active Inference framework.
+The code in `SPM 25.01` has undergone significant development, offering a range of demonstrations accessible via the SPM DEM toolbox and associated GUI, and detailed in an accompanying textbook [@parr2022active].
+The key features are:

+- A series of inversion schemes for generative models based upon Partially Observable Markov Decision Processes (POMDPs) that can be used to simulate sequential choices, decision making, and planning [@friston2017active].
+- An active (generalised) filtering scheme for numerical simulation of continuous movement behaviour and responses to continuous sensory signals, e.g., [@friston2015duet].
+- Options for hierarchical composition of the above models [@friston2017graphical] and composition with a range of other models (e.g., speech recognition [@friston2021active]).
+- Routines to fit the above models to behavioural data [@schwartenbeck2016computational].

 ### SPM without MATLAB

-Approximately 90% of the `SPM 25.01` source code is written in MATLAB and the remainder is C++.
-This code has been highly optimised and thoroughly tested over 30 years of development.
+Approximately 90% of the `SPM 25.01` source code is written in MATLAB and the remainder is written in C. This code has been highly optimised and thoroughly tested over 30 years of development.
 We have therefore carefully considered how to capitalise on the stability of the `SPM` software, while making it more  accessible for people who do not have access to a MATLAB license, or who prefer to write their analysis code in other languages.

 Our strategy is as follows: